19 November 2017

 “Sport NZ has a role – like other parts of the sport and active recreation, government and private sectors – in making sure opportunities for our kids to play are preserved and enhanced.”

 Play is an integral part of Sport NZ’s Community Sport Strategy and Young People Plan that provides leadership and direction for those working with young people to ensure Kiwi kids develop a lifelong love of being physically active, Scott says.

 “We’re working with key partners, including regional sports trusts (RSTs), local government and play NGOs to help enable play to flourish.

-“So much about enhancing and enabling quality play opportunities and experiences comes from good policies and plans.
+“So much about enhancing and enabling quality play opportunities and experiences come from good policies and plans.
 It’s about doing everything we can to give our kids that time and space to play and explore movement every day, experience fun, joy and laughter in a way that is important to them, and develop and practice life skills that will set them up for life.”